lley154/atala-prism-setup/README.md

-# Atala Prism Setup Walkthrough
+# Atala Prism Setup Scenarios

 ## Local Setup (without Cardano VDR)
 Setup a local prism stack using a development mode with an in-memory ledger